Renovamen/oh-vue-icons/docs/content/docs-en.md

 ## Features

-- It's tree-shakable, which allows you to only import the used icons
+- Tree-shakable, which allows you to only import the used icons
-- Support Vue 2 and Vue 3
+- Supports Vue 2 and Vue 3
-- Support 15 popular icon packs, see [here](#supported-icon-packs)
+- Supports 15 popular icon packs, see [here](#supported-icon-packs)

 ## Supported Icon Packs